 How the ASC will keep information and data secure

-The ASC utilises up-to-date techniques and processes, which meet current government requirements to protect personal information from misuse, loss and unauthorised access, modification or disclosure.
+The ASC commissions and utilises up-to-date techniques and processes, which meet current Australian government requirements to protect personal information from misuse, loss and unauthorised access, modification or disclosure.

-Paper documents are protected from unauthorised access or use through the various security systems that we have over our physical premises.
-We also maintain up-to-date computer and network security systems with appropriate firewalls, access controls and passwords to protect electronic copies of personal information.
+Paper documents are protected from unauthorised access or use through the various physical security systems that we have over our premises.
+We also maintain or procure up-to-date computer and network security systems with appropriate firewalls, access controls and passwords to protect personal information held digitally.

-The only people who are allowed to handle or have access to personal information are those employees of the ASC and those who perform services for the ASC who need personal information to do their jobs.
-All employees of the ASC are bound by the ASC Code of Conduct to not misuse personal information.
-Those who perform services on the ASC’s behalf are also bound by agreements that include privacy clauses.
+The only people who have access to personal information are employees of the ASC, those staff accredited by partner sport organisations, and those who perform services for the ASC who need personal information to do their jobs.
+All employees of the ASC are made aware of good privacy practices and are bound by the ASC Code of Conduct to not misuse personal information.
+Those who perform services on the ASC’s behalf are also bound by contractual agreements that include privacy clauses.

 If we no longer require an individual’s personal information, we will take reasonable steps to destroy it in a secure manner or remove identifying features from it.
 This is subject to any legal obligation (such as the Archives Act 1983) that requires the ASC to keep information for a certain period of time.